-The EVIC has the capability of displaying an interactive flower through the Fuel Economy sub-menu which will add one flower pedal for every 2.5 Miles Per Gallon (MPG) increment.
-Once the vehicle reached 30 MPG the EVIC will display a full flower.
+The DID has the capability of displaying an interactive flower through the Fuel Economy sub-menu which will add one flower petal for every 2.5 Miles Per Gallon (MPG) (1.06 km per liter (km/l) increment.
+Once the vehicle reached 30 MPG the DID will display a full flower.